cloudentity/pyron/docs/howtos/http-server-tls.md

 ## Configure SSL/TLS for ingress traffic with Vault or env variables

 In this how-to, we will use X.509 certificates to secure ingress communication using SSL/TLS.
-We will store a TLS private key as a Vault secret (or environment variable) and enable it in Pyron with its certificate.
+We will store a TLS private key as a Vault secret (or environment variable) and enable it in Pyron with its corresponding certificate.

 In order to configure Pyron, set related environment variables in `envs` file.